Exploring and Benchmarking the Planning Capabilities of Large Language Models: Experiments

 \subsection{Supervised Fine Tuning (SFT)}

+Supervised fine tuning (SFT)~\citep{ouyang2022training} has proved to be an effective method for teaching LLMs various capabilities.
 In this section, we investigate the effect of Supervised Fine Tuning (SFT) with optimal plan on planning capability of LLMs.
-We specifically ran experiments on Gemini 1.0 S~\citep{geminiteam2024gemini} and investigate the effect of fine tuning on that on the planning performance for two different benchmarks with different levels of difficulty, namely, we look into 5 scenarios: BlocksWorld with 3-7 blocks, BlocksWorld with 8-9 blocks and BlocksWorld with 8-20 blocks, Logistics with 1-2 packets, Logistics with 3-5 packets.
+We use the Fast-Downward classical planner to generate the optimal plan.
+We specifically ran experiments on

+Gemini 1.0 S~\citep{geminiteam2024gemini} and investigate planning performance for two different benchmarks with different levels of difficulty, namely, we look into 5 scenarios: BlocksWorld with 3-7 blocks, 8-9 blocks or 8-20 blocks, and Logistics with 1-2 packets, or with 3-5 packets.
 The data size and splits are documented in Appendix~\ref{app:details-ftune}.

 The results are shown in Table~\ref{tab:finetune_result}.
-We observe that SFT leads to very high accuracy for some instances of both datasets and outperforms long context in-context learning.
-Moreover, the performance drops as the planning problem becomes more difficult.
+We observe that SFT leads to high accuracy for some instances of both datasets and outperforms many-shot ICL.
+The performance appears to drop as the planning problem becomes more difficult.